Email this pageGreenbelt Protection

 “The Greenbelt supports our plans for a prosperous and sustainable Ontario.
 It is a key part in our government’s efforts to protect the environment and combat climate change.
 In those terms, the Greenbelt is one of the greatest contributions our generation has made to the future of Ontario.”

-— Linda Jeffrey, Minister of Municipal Affairs and Housing
+— Linda Jeffrey, former Minister of Municipal Affairs and Housing

 “Ontario’s Greenbelt plays a vital role in protecting our green spaces, wetlands, drinking water and working farmland.
 Thanks to the new urban river valley designation, the Greenbelt can now permanently protect urban river valleys.
 This will enable the Greenbelt to grow, and continue to clean our air and water, and connect millions of Ontarians to the jewel that is Ontario’s Greenbelt.”